odevices/docs/er-301/core-pkg/varispeed-player.md

 The output might jump discontinuously when the play head loops at the beginning (ending) of the sample, or, when a trigger resets the play head position.
 When this happens, a fade is used smooth over the discontinuity in the output thus suppressing pops.
 This parameter sets the length of the fade used.

 {% include pitfall.html
-content="If you are using a single cycle wave sample to recreate a wavetable oscillator then it is recommended that you set this parameter to zero."
+content="If you are using a single cycle wave sample to recreate a wavetable oscillator then it is recommended that you set this parameter to zero.
+An even better option is to use the [Single Cycle](single-cycle) unit."
 %}